JvanKatwijk/dab-cmdline/README.md

 	- example 7 is an experimental version where stdin is used as input device (and the command line parameters are adapted to that)

+	- example 9 is a new project.
+It is derived from example 2 and it aims at retransmitting the audio from a selected service as an FM signal, stereo and equipped with RDS such that we can listen to the "warm" sound of old (tube) radios.
+The program will emit the FM stereo samples either to a file, or a tcp port.
+	  "Normal use", i.e. audio output using the soundcard is also possible.

+	  The rds text is derved from the dynamic label as emitted by the dab service.

+	  The sources for a simple "hackrf-server" are included in the example-9 directory.
+This hackrf server will instruct the hackrf device to transmit the incoming samples.

+	  If you are not allowed to transmit (as most of us I assume), a simple coax cable between the hackrf device and the "old" radio to listen to will do.

 	- in a separate project a variant of the DAB library is used to create a DAB server program, running as a service on an RPI 2/3 under Stretch and being controlled by an android app (which is part of the development)